calroc/AVRV/avrvm.rst

 So that is a useful not-quite-Forth interpreter.
 I've burned this program to my Pololu Baby Orangutan and it runs.
-I can connect to it over a serial connection to pins PD0 and PD1 (I'm using the Pololu USB AVR programmer and it's built in USB-to-TTL-compatible serial port.)
+I can connect to it over a serial connection to pins PD0 and PD1 (I'm using the Pololu USB AVR programmer and its built in USB-to-TTL-compatible serial port.)

 The following thirteen words are defined above: